 - The student meets the prerequisite for the course requested

-- The student has the permission of his/her parent and have completed the Parent Consent Form.
+- The student has the permission of their parent and have completed the Parent Consent Form

-- The student has the permission of his/her high school principal or designee with a recommendation of the specific course or courses to be taken and have completed the Dual Enrollment Release Form or Special Part-Time High School Release Form: goldenwestcollege.edu/dualenrollment/forms/.
+- The student has the permission of their high school principal or designee with a recommendation of the specific course or courses to be taken and have completed the Dual Enrollment Release Form or Special Part-Time High School Release Form: goldenwestcollege.edu/dualenrollment/forms/

 The college has the right and responsibility to restrict enrollment for reasons of health and safety, appropriateness of the course, preparedness of the student, college policy, state law and space availability.
 Application procedures are available on the Golden West College website.